malloydata/malloy/packages/malloy/README.md

 ## Building applications or products in javascript with @malloydata/malloy

 This package facilitates building the Malloy language - or the usage of data models or queries written in the Malloy language - into your product, data application, or website.
-The `@malloydata/malloy` library translates complex data operations written into the Malloy language into 1) SQL and 2) metadata.
+The `@malloydata/malloy` library translates complex data operations written in the Malloy language into 1) SQL and 2) metadata.
 The SQL can be run against a database, and then combined with results and rendered or used in a varitey of ways.

 ## Show me an example!